Douglas Douglas-Hamilton, 14th Duke of Hamilton: Hess affair

-On 10 May 1941, Hess parachuted into Scotland; the reason for his doing so was ostensibly to meet with the Duke and to plot a secret peace treaty that would lead to the supremacy of Germany in Continental Europe and the reinforcement of the British Empire elsewhere.
+On 10 May 1941 Hess parachuted into Scotland; the reason for his doing so was ostensibly to meet with the Duke and to plot a secret peace treaty that would lead to the supremacy of Germany in Continental Europe and the reinforcement of the British Empire elsewhere.

 Hess crash-landed at Floors Farm, near Eaglesham, at 10:34 pm and gave his name as "Alfred Horn", a friend of the Duke of Hamilton.
-Hess however, was taken to hospital for injuries sustained during his descent.
+Hess was taken to hospital for injuries sustained during his descent.
 Hamilton was informed of the prisoner and visited him.
 He then revealed his true identity.
-Hamilton immediately contacted Winston Churchill and informed him of the Deputy Führer's arrival.
+Hamilton immediately contacted Prime Minister Sir Winston Churchill and informed him of the Deputy Führer's arrival.
 Hess was imprisoned by the British authorities until the end of the war and the subsequent Nuremberg trials.

 Hamilton came under pressure from the press to explain his role in the affair, with suspicions being raised that he might have been in prior contact with Hess.
 Questions were asked in the House of Commons.
-On 22 May, Sir Archibald Sinclair, the Secretary of State for Air, gave this statement to the House:
+On 22 May Sir Archibald Sinclair, the Secretary of State for Air, gave this statement to the House:

 When Deputy Führer Hess came down with his aeroplane in Scotland on 10 May, he gave a false name and asked to see the Duke of Hamilton.
 The Duke, being apprised by the authorities, visited the German prisoner in hospital.
 Hess then revealed for the first time his true identity, saying that he had seen the Duke when he was at the Olympic games at Berlin in 1936.
 The Duke did not recognise the Deputy Führer.
 He had however, visited Germany for the Olympic games in 1936, and during that time had attended more than one large public function at which German ministers were present.
 It is, therefore, quite possible that the Deputy Führer may have seen him on one such occasion.
 As soon as the interview was over, Wing Commander the Duke of Hamilton flew to England and gave a full report of what had passed to the Prime Minister, who sent for him.
 Contrary to reports which have appeared in some newspapers, the Duke has never been in correspondence with the Deputy Führer.
 None of the Duke's three brothers, who are, like him, serving in the Royal Air Force has either met Hess or has had correspondence with him.
 It will be seen that the conduct of the Duke of Hamilton has been in every respect honourable and proper.

 Sir Harry Lauder

-At the end of February 1950, the Duke led the funeral procession, on foot, through Hamilton for his friend, the entertainer Sir Harry Lauder and read the eulogy describing Lauder as "a Great Scot".
+At the end of February 1950, the Duke led the funeral procession, on foot, through Hamilton for his friend the entertainer Sir Harry Lauder, and read the eulogy describing Lauder as "a Great Scot".